asabelo/learn-haskell-by-building-a-blog-generator/README.md

-# blog-generator

-Project from the online book [Learn Haskell by building a blog generator](https://learn-haskell.blog/).
+Code-along repo for the book *[Learn Haskell by building a blog generator](https://learn-haskell.blog/)*.